hasura/graphql-engine/docs/graphql/manual/hasura-cli/hasura_migrate.rst

 .. meta::
    :description: Use hasura migrate to manage Hasura migrations on the database with the Hasura CLI
-   :keywords: hasura, docs, CLI, HasuraCTL, hasuractl, hasura migrate
+   :keywords: hasura, docs, CLI, hasura migrate

 .. _hasura_migrate: